 The other hilite is yellow, or creamy, but still quite neutral champagne.
 Everyone can do neutral champagne.
 Just avoid brown, beige, buff, gold, and pastel.

-Eyeshadow for the Brights is my biggest search challenge.
+Eyeshadow for the Brights is a search challenge.
 You can do a clean light grey and deeper charcoal (left column).
 You can add in a bit of brown and get to taupe (right column) but barely any.
 Will you be able to find 2 separate products?
 You might, but you would not need to.

 Shimmer in makeup is a definite possible, though never necessary.
 The industry just makes so much of it that it's easier to find.
 Winter has a still polish.
 Spring expresses dazzle and movement.
 Merge the two and the shimmer works.
 One facial feature at a time.